Financial Disclosure in a Divorce – Divorce Solicitors.

 Minimum disclosure.

-Secondly, as a minimum, a Statement of Information for a Consent Order form (Form D81) is needed.
+Thirdly, as a minimum, a Statement of Information for a Consent Order form (Form D81) is needed.
 By contrast, this form gives an overview of each spouse’s financial circumstances.
 The parties must complete Form D81 when they send a Consent Order to Court.
+There are very few circumstances where only this form is appropriate.

-That said, it is always recommended that full disclosure be exchanged.
-This provides you with the most reassurance you have all the information needed to consider your options.
-It also enables you to receive the best advice available.
+On the whole, it is always advisable that full disclosure be exchanged before a final financial Order is made where possible.
+This provides you with the most reassurance you have all the information needed to consider your options and to receive the best advice to fully consider your legal position.

 When is full disclosure needed?

-Technically full disclosure is only required once one party makes an application to Court.
-Outside of Court proceedings, the parties can agree to a lesser level of disclosure.
-This is provided that the parties complete Form D81 when they send a Consent Order to Court.
+Technically, full disclosure is only required once a spouse makes an application to Court.
+Outside of Court proceedings, any exchange of information is voluntary and spouses can agree to a lesser level of disclosure.
+This is provided that the spouses complete Form D81 when they send a Consent Order to Court.

 Why is full disclosure important?

 The law for finances on divorce is discretionary.
 Above all, the Court aims to achieve fairness.
 Consequently, the Court considers all the circumstances.
 Then the Court decides each case on its own facts.
 Therefore, the Court (and parties) need disclosure to consider what a fair and reasonable division is.
 Any missing information can affect the outcome.
-Also, it can help uncover any suspicious transactions or hidden assets
+Also, disclosure can help consider any hidden or forgotten assets.

-As a result, the disclosure process ensures the parties have a clear and full picture of the other’s finances.
+As a result, the disclosure process ensures the parties have a clear and full picture of the other spouses finances.

 Common practice.